stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 Toledo.
 My Arkham-born grandmother had seemed strange and almost terrifying to me, and I do not think I grieved when she disappeared.
 I was eight years old then, and it was said that she had wandered off in grief after the suicide of my uncle Douglas, her eldest son.
-He had shot himself after a trip to New England&mdash;the same trip, no doubt, which had caused him to be recalled at the Arkham Historical Society.
+He had shot himself after a trip to New England--the same trip, no doubt, which had caused him to be recalled at the Arkham Historical Society.

   This uncle had resembled her, and I had never liked him either.
 Something about the staring, unwinking expression of both of them had given me a vague, unaccountable uneasiness.
 My mother and uncle Walter had not looked like that.
-They were like their father, though poor little cousin Lawrence&mdash;Walter&rsquo;s son&mdash;had been an almost perfect duplicate of his grandmother before his condition took him to the permanent seclusion of a sanitarium at Canton.
+They were like their father, though poor little cousin Lawrence--Walter's son--had been an almost perfect duplicate of his grandmother before his condition took him to the permanent seclusion of a sanitarium at Canton.
 I had not seen him in four years, but my uncle once implied that his state, both mental and physical, was very bad.
-This worry had probably been a major cause of his mother&rsquo;s death two years before.
+This worry had probably been a major cause of his mother's death two years before.

   My grandfather and his widowed son Walter now comprised the Cleveland household,